Boom Supersonic

 Valuation

-As of May 2024, Boom Supersonic had raised total funding of $700 million.
+As of May 2024, Boom Supersonic had raised a total of $700 million.
 In October 2023, Boom raised an undisclosed amount from the Neom Investment Fund (NIF).
 NIF is the investment arm of NEOM, a sustainable city development project in Saudi Arabia.
 Following the investment, Boom and NIF planned to collaborate on supersonic opportunities in the Gulf Region.
 While the details of the round have not been disclosed, Boom shared that the round brought the company’s total funding to over $700 million.

 Prior to this, in January 2019, Boom Supersonic raised a $100 million Series B round led by Emerson Collective, with involvement from Y Combinator Continuity, Caffeinated Capital, and SV Angel.
 In 2020, Boom Supersonic raised an additional $50 million funding round, bringing its valuation to more than $1 billion.
 Notable individual investors in Boom Supersonic include Sam Altman, Paul Graham, Ron Conway, Michael Marks, and Greg McAdoo.